-Country or geographical reach Category of action Description of action and outcome Global Direct operations Since 2011, Saint-Gobain has been awarding the Environment Emeralds which reward the most exemplary projects in these categories: greenhouse gases, waste, water and biodiversity.
-In 2011 the Worcester Campus (MA, USA) project was awarded a Water Emerald.
-Several business units significantly reduced the use of well water from their furnace equipment cooling process, in particular by switching from water-cooled to air-cooled compressors and creating closed-loop cooling systems.
-Global Collective action As a signatory of the CEO Water Mandate in 2009, Saint-Gobain has committed itself to sharing best practices and emerging practices related to its conduct of operations, management of the logistic chain, protection of catchment areas, transparency, taking public policies into consideration, community commitment and collective action.
-Global Public policy Saint-Gobain PAM, the company that represents our Pipe Activity, is a member of the World Water Council.
-This international multi-stakeholder platform organizes every three years the World Water Forum in order to raise the importance of water on the political agenda, to support the deepening of discussions towards the solution of international water issues in the 21st century, to formulate concrete proposals and bring their importance to the world's attention and to generate political commitment.
-Global Transparency We have set an objective to evaluate the environmental impacts of our construction products in all activities, in particular water consumption and water pollution: life cycle assessments will be carried out by 2013 according to the Group methodological guidelines (based on ISO and EN standards).
-We use a common EPD (Environmental Product Declaration) format to report on life cycle assessment results.
-The Group decided to have these EPDs verified by independent third-parties.
-EPDs are already available for at least one representative product in each activity.
-Please see question 9.2 for the water content of a representative product in the Pipe, Insulation and Glass activities.
+Country or region Category of action Description of action and outcome Company- wide Direct operations Since 2011, Saint-Gobain has been awarding the Environment Emeralds which reward the most exemplary projects in the following categories: greenhouse gases, waste, water and biodiversity.
+In 2012, the Saint-Gobain Performance Plastics Akron Site (USA) was awarded a Water Emerald for the installation of a semi-closed loop water system, resulting in a 98% reduction of their water discharge.
+Company- wide Transparency As a signatory of the CEO Water Mandate in 2009, Saint-Gobain has committed itself to sharing best practices and emerging practices related to its conduct of operations, management of the logistic chain, protection of catchment areas, transparency, taking public policies into consideration, community commitment and collective action.
+In June 2012, Saint-Gobain's CEO Pierre-André de Chalendar became the Chairman of "Entreprises pour l'Environnement" a coalition of companies operating in France committed to the environment and to sustainable development.
+As part of this coalition, Saint-Gobain participates in the Working Group focusing on "How to measure and manage water".
+Company- wide Public policy Saint-Gobain PAM, the company that represents our Pipe Activity, is a member of the World Water Council.
+This international multi- stakeholder platform organizes every three years the World Water Forum in order to raise the importance of water on the political agenda, to support the deepening of discussions towards the solution of international water issues in the 21st century, to formulate concrete proposals and bring their importance to the world's attention and to generate political commitment.
 Haiti Community engagement The Saint-Gobain Initiatives Foundation supports the founding of a Water and Sewage Management School in Haiti.
 This project meets a pressing need to restore utility services as more than 80% of the water supply and sewage networks are out of service.
 Renovating these networks is a national priority.
 With the help of the "Office International de l'Eau", specialized technicians will be trained in this field where there is a severe shortage of local skills.
-Vietnam The Saint-Gobain Initiatives Foundation has supported the installation of a drinking water distribution system in Long An, a village in southern Vietnam, whose well was unusable.
+Vietnam Community engagement The Saint-Gobain Initiatives Foundation has supported the installation of a drinking water distribution system in Long An, a village in southern Vietnam, whose well was unusable.
 Some 10,000 people have enjoyed the benefits of this project.
+Company- wide Transparency Saint-Gobain has set an objective to evaluate the environmental impacts of its construction products in all activities, in particular water consumption and water pollution: life cycle assessments will be carried out by 2013 according to the Group methodological guidelines (based on ISO and EN standards).
+A common EPD (Environmental Product Declaration) format has been used to report on life cycle assessment results.
+The Group decided to have these EPDs verified by independent third-parties.
+EPDs are already available for more than 200 Saint-Gobain products, with at least one representative product in each activity.
+Please see question 9.2 for the water content of a representative product in the Pipe, Insulation and Glass activities.